AustinMontoya/quick-runner/Readme.md

 - `AggregateResults` (optional, defaults to `false`): Indicates whether to create a single output file for results across all environments.
 The advantage of using this over a CI plugin is that an extra attribute is added to each <test-case> element, "qr-environment", which specifies which environment the particular case ran in.
 - `ResultsFilepath` (optional, defaults to "$currentDirectory\TestResults.xml"): Specifies an alternate location and filename to save aggregated results to.
 Is ignored if `AggregateResults` is set to false or omitted.
 - `ConfigFilepath` (optional): Specifies a path, relative to the AssemblyPath, where a file containing <app-settings> is stored.
+-  `Namespaces` (Array, optional): Allows runner to filter tests to one or more namespaces.
+Specifying a namespace containing other namespaces will run all tests in the top-level namespace.
+Can be combined with Categories.
+- `Categories` (Array, optional): Allows runner to filter tests to one or more categories.

 ### Environment-Specific